 Over the past few months, we have witnessed an alarming number of antisemitic incidents targeting Jewish Montrealers, both on and offline.
 Our security professionals are in constant contact with the Montreal Police and other authorities, including municipal security departments, to help ensure the best possible protection of our community from this wave of hatred.

-Federation CJA has taken on the responsibility of leading a collaborative, community-wide effort to increase security preparedness and confidence through our newly formed Community Security Network.
-In partnership with experts in the field, we are developing best practices to enhance the safety, security and resilience of our schools, synagogues, and Jewish institutions.
+Federation CJA has been leading a collaborative, community-wide effort to increase security preparedness and confidence.
+Our CSN has served as a point of contact for critical incident coordination, information and intelligence sharing, as well as safety and security training.
+In partnership with experts in the field and over 33 local Jewish institutions, we have developed best practices to enhance the safety, security, and resilience of our schools, synagogues, and agencies.